-The financial investments held to maturity shall include the Bank's contribution to the Sanabel Investment Fund between the Bank and the Arab International Banking Company HC in order to manage Investment Funds.

-The total number of certificates invested by the Bank number 25 thousand certificate by 2.5% with a nominal value of the certificate 100 EGP and the market value of the certificate amount 152.94 EGP dated on 31st March 2019 (31st December 2018: 140.55 EGP) with acquisition cost amounted 2.454 thousand EGP.
+- The financial investments at fair value through other comprehensive income shall include the Bank's contribution in Sanabel Investment Fund between the Bank and the Arab International Banking Company which managed by HC company for managing investment funds. - The total number of certificates invested by the Bank number 25 thousand certificate with market value of 130 EGP by 2.5% of total number of certificates outstanding to reach total amount of 3.253 thousand EGP as of 31 December 2019 (31 December 2018 : 3.514 thousand EGP).